People with Chédiak-Higashi syndrome usually have pale skin, light-colored or white hair, and pink or pale blue-gray eyes.

 (See also Overview of Immunodeficiency Disorders Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more .)

 Chédiak-Higashi syndrome is a primary immunodeficiency disorder Primary immunodeficiency Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more .
-It is usually inherited as an autosomal (not sex-linked) recessive Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more disorder.
+It is usually inherited as an autosomal (not sex-linked) recessive Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more disorder.
 That is, two genes for the disorder, one from each parent, are required.

 People with Chédiak-Higashi syndrome are more susceptible to infections because phagocytes (types of white blood cells Components of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , including neutrophils, eosinophils, monocytes, and macrophages) do not function normally.
 Phagocytes are cells that ingest and kill microorganisms.